-Point Grey Home Takes Advantage of East and West ExposurePosted by b5baxter in News, on January 12, 2018
+Point Grey Home Takes Advantage of East and West ExposurePosted by b5baxter in Front, News, on January 12, 2018

 Whenever VREC visits a potential site for solar, one of our principle considerations, naturally, is sun exposure.
 In ideal circumstances, we look for a wide open south-facing roof, a 20-40 degree slope, and no significant sources of shade such as chimneys, trees, or buildings.

 A quick look on Google Earth shows that this is not a luxury enjoyed by the majority of Vancouver rooftops.
 However, homeowners who aren’t blessed with an ideal roof location are not out of luck.
 The now-available 320-Watt solar panels on an east or west-facing roof can generate about the same annual energy as the common 255-Watt panels can when facing due south.